openvcloud/docs/docs/API/GettingStarted.md

 Some API calls are long tasks and they can be blocking in certain cases.
 It is possible to call these functions asynchronously.
-This will return to the user the task guid of that call, which can then be polled to get the state of the job.
+This will return to the user the task guide of that call, which can then be polled to get the state of the job.

 This is achieved by sending `_async=True` in the request body.
 An example using the second portal client which allows async calls: